 We hope this is a fitting memorial to these brave Newfoundlanders who came to fight for England not knowing what lay before them.
 We continue to learn of their lives and that of the Regiment they were part of.
 To both the relatives of ‘Our Newfoundlanders’ and to the Royal Newfoundland Regiment and community of Newfoundland we will remember them.

 At the same time we created a tribute based upon the poem by Laurence Binyon, For the fallen:

 In July we took six students and parents to meet with our soldiers relatives and visit where they lived and worked.
 ‘On The Go show – We Didn’t Think We Were Doing A Lot’ it was a prelude to this our Remembrance.
 Here is the same production but with linked photographs.

 In the following galleries the Remembrance itself.
-We were honoured to have with us Captain Ken Gatehouse Chair of the Regimental Association, Major Kyle Strong Deputy Commander of the Royal Newfoundland Regiment and Commander Corey of the Canadian High Commission who presented wreaths alongside our pupils in Year 2 and Year 6.
+We were honoured to have with us Captain Ken Gatehouse Chair of the Regimental Association, Lieutenant Colonel Kyle Strong Commander of the Royal Newfoundland Regiment and Commander Corey of the Canadian High Commission who presented wreaths alongside our pupils in Year 2 and Year 6.

 In the afternoon the school was presented a beautiful plaque commemorating the work we do.
 At the same moment we were told that one of the Regiments training rooms was to be named after the school and to contain pictures and work from the school about our ‘Our Newfoundlanders’.
 From Veterans Affairs Canada we have received a commendation of Excellence for our work and from the Canadian Legion a shield of honour.
 All are on display in our front foyer.